jkeuhlen/jkeuhlen-blog/_posts/2025-08-04-Silly-Computations.md

 published: true
 ---

-Lately I’ve been doing a lot of performance work at Mercury, and I keep running into the same kind of problems.
+Lately I've been doing a lot of performance work at Mercury, and I keep running into the same kind of problems.
 I call them **silly computations**.

-These are computations that aren't just unnecessary; they’re **obviously duplicative**.
-They're the kind of thing where when it's laid out directly, it's immediately obvious that it’s a waste.
+These are computations that aren't just unnecessary; they're **obviously duplicative**.
+They're the kind of thing where when it's laid out directly, it's immediately obvious that it's a waste.

 Think:
 ```haskell